FinchMF/Classification_Models/README.md

-# Genre_Classification_Models
+# Evaluating Classification Models

 # Aim
-For this project I wanted to build a multi-class classification model that could discrimate between multiple generes of music.
-I wanted to intentionally choose a handful of like genres which shared multiple features as well as distinct generes that shared few if any features.
-The purpose was to find a classification model that could be used to pinpoint differences between a genre's musical profile and help anaylize what features within the sound that made it unique.
+Use data from Spotify's API as well as Engineered Features extrapolated from lower dimensional Spotify data to train and evaluate classification model performance.

 # Overview of Data
-Using Spotify's API I called 14 different genres.
+Using Spotify's API I called 14 different genre playlists.
 These generes were:

 * 50’s (2)
-* Chill Hop (1)
+* Chill Hop (1)x
 * Classical  (3)
 * Detroit Techno (1)
 * Disco (4)